• Skip to primary navigation

 Ingredients

-• 2 cups of leftover roasted vegetables of your choice
+• 2 cups leftover roast vegetables/meat of your choice

 • 12 eggs, lightly beaten